AttackOnJasper/University-notes/notes/aws/aws.md

 	* Web ACL
 	* AWS WAF rules

-## AWS Elastic Beanstalk
-* An easy-to-use service for deploying and scaling web applications and services on familiar servers
-* Supported languages: Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker
-* Supported servers: Apache, Nginx, Passenger, and IIS.

-## AWS EKS (Elastic Kubernetes Service)
-Gives you the flexibility to start, run, and scale Kubernetes applications in the AWS cloud or on-premises

 ## AWS Config
 * used to audit and monitor configuration changes
 * continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations

 # Billing